 Vice Chair: Daniel Simon danielisimon@yahoo.com

 Promotes renewable energy economics and choices that could affect the efficiencies of the energy markets.
-Of particular focus is solar, distributed generation (DG), existing energy sources, demand-side management (DSM), smart grid technologies, and intelligent software to guide the powerful new grid of the future.
+Particular foci are solar, distributed generation (DG), existing energy sources, demand-side management (DSM), smart grid technologies, and intelligent software to guide the powerful new grid of the future.
 Reshaping our energy economy to bring free-market principles into energy markets helps to create new jobs and accelerates aggregate demand in our economy.

 Chair: Paulette Middleton paulette@panoramapathways.net